Supreme Court briefly puts on hold lower court's limits on abortion drug mifepristone

 Updated April 14, 2023 at 4:32 PM ET

-Supreme Court Justice Samuel Alito has placed a hold on a lower court ruling that restricts access to the abortion drug mifepristone until Wednesday night.
+Supreme Court Justice Samuel Alito on Friday placed a hold on a lower court ruling that restricts access to the abortion drug mifepristone until Wednesday night.
 Alito also instructed that any responses be filed by April 18 at noon.

-Friday's hold was in response to a formal request earlier in the day from the Justice Department to block a federal appeals court decision that limits access to the abortion drug mifepristone.
+Friday's hold was in response to a formal request earlier in the day from the Justice Department to block a federal appeals court decision that limits access to the drug.

-Portions of a Texas district court's order that limits the drug would have otherwise taken effect April 15, but Alito's order put it on pause.
+Portions of a Texas district court's order that limits mifepristone would have otherwise taken effect April 15, but Alito's order put it on pause.

 The brief used the strongest language in urging the court to block the lower court orders.